Hackdromeda/BugBrowser/README.md

 * Learn how to use BugCrowd
   * Try, *Alexa how do you use BugCrowd?*

-* Get bounties from BugCrowd and/or HackerOne
+* Get bounties from BugCrowd and/or HackerOne (Sorted by NEWEST first)
   * Try, *Alexa ask Bug Browser, how do you find bounties?*
   * Try, *Alexa ask Bug Browser, what companies are looking for security researchers?*
   * Try, *Alexa ask Bug Browser, what are some bounties available from BugCrowd?*
   * Try, *Alexa ask Bug Browser to tell me about HackerOne programs*
   * See the Alexa app or interface for the list of programs (iOS, Android, and Fire TV)

-* Get more bounties beyond the first set of cards provided
+* Get more bounties beyond the first set of cards provided (Sorted by NEWEST first)
   * Try, *Alexa next page*
   * Try, *Alexa previous page*
   * Try, *Yes* when prompted if you want to hear more programs